mozilla/id-specs/browserid/index.md

 #### Chained Certificates ####

+Most of the time, a certificate is used to bind a key to an identity.
+But in some cases, they are used to delegate certification authority to another key.
+For example, the example.com IdP might publish a single master key, but have separate working keys for a number of load-balanced servers.
+Each server will be granted a certificate that authorizes its individual key to speak for the the whole example.com domain.

+There can be multiple levels of delegation between the initial issuer key and the final assertion.
+The term "Certificate chain" is used to describe this sequence of certificates, in which the first n-1 certificates delegate authority to the next, and the final certificate authorizes a specific key to speak for a specific identity (i.e. binds a key to an identity).

 When a certificate certifies a key, it is meant ONLY as a binding of the key to an identity.
 This binding MUST NOT be interpreted as a grant of certification authority to that key, UNLESS the certificate explicitly indicates such delegation of authority.

 To perform this delegation, the certificate MUST include the field: